bethsmith0623/SEI-CC_4/work/w07/d3/01-python-intro/python-intro.md

 Python was designed to be an easy to read programming language.

-Its formatting is visually uncluttered and it often uses English keywords where other languages use punctuation.
+Its formatting is visually uncluttered and it often uses English keywords where other languages use punctuation or symbols.
 For example, the equivalent to JS's `&&` operator in Python is `and`.

 Unlike many other languages, it does not use curly braces to define blocks of code, instead, it uses indentation.